jhuang2003/Seattle-Weather/README.md

 # Data Analysis
 To be able to fully analyze the data we broke down the problem into multiple questions that can be analyzed.
 We chose the questions: On average does Seattle or New York City rain more?
 In what months does Seattle rain more, and vice versa.
 Then we did a test plot of just plotting the data in a line chart and used color to differentiate between cities.
 We found this made the graph look too cluttered and busy, thus making it hard to analyze anything.
 Therefore, we then decided to plot a line chart of the average precipitation levels each month.
 Next, we plotted the average precipitation levels each year.

+# Author
+Jessica Huang

+# License
+This material may be used for public use, but results have not been verified.